 You’ll find Lake Morskie Oko deep within the Tatra Mountains.
 It’s the largest lake in the mountain range and on days of calm weather, the lake creates an entrancing mirror image of the green, often snow peaked mountains all around including Rysy, the tallest of the Tatras.

-There’s a cleary paved trail that you can hike to get to take you to the lake as well as one that takes you further up for a full view of the lake from above.
+There’s a clearly paved trail that you can hike to get to the lake as well as one that takes you further up for a full view of the lake from above.
 Local horse-drawn carts are also available to take you up the easy trail.

 Not only the largest valley in the Tatra Mountains, but the Chocholowska Valley is also the perfect vacation spot for families of all ages.
 You can get to the valley by bus from Zakopane or it’s quite easy to take a car or bike and once there.

 The hiking trails are easy and ideal for everyone from small children to the elderly.
-The length of the trail runs from the entrance to the national park, to the Siwa Polana-Chochołowska Valley mountain shelter on Chocholowska Glade.
+The length of the trail runs from the entrance of the national park to the Siwa Polana-Chochołowska Valley mountain shelter on Chocholowska Glade.

-The views in the valley are spectacular, from the small lakes surrounded by towering pine trees of shades from dark emerald to light beiges, to fields of mountain flowers of lilac and sunshine yellow.
+The views in the valley are spectacular, from the small lakes surrounded by towering pine trees to fields of mountain flowers of lilac and sunshine yellow.

-There is not much more to see in this rural town apart from a Dinosaur Park and Theme Park so a lot of people on their stay recommend not spending more than a night in the town.
+There is not much more to see in this rural town apart from a Dinosaur Park and Theme Park so a lot of people recommend not spending more than a night in the town.

-The Gothic temple at St Mary’s Basilica is more than 500 years old, stands impressively on the city’s skyscape and is often known as the Crown of Gdansk.
-Another icon, simply known as The Crane, was, during the Middle Ages, one of the largest Port Cranes in Europe.
+The Gothic temple at St Mary’s Basilica is more than 500 years old and stands impressively on the city’s skyscape, it’s often known as the Crown of Gdansk.
+Another icon, simply known as The Crane, was one of the largest Port Cranes in Europe during the Middle Ages.

 Not to forget the 17th century Neptune Fountain not far from the center of town and visit ground zero for the Second World War at Westerplatte.